 One of the biggest challenges facing your organization today is developing the leaders of tomorrow.
 Those future leaders who will need the skills and talent to keep up with technology, engage a different type of workforce, and understand how to succeed in a far more competitive marketplace.
 To develop these future leaders, you need a different type of development program.

-LEADERSHIP USA will be running THREE different High Potential (HiPo) groups starting in 2019:
+LEADERSHIP USA offers THREE different High Potential (HiPo) groups:

 The HiPo program participants meet three times annually in person and three times virtually to interact in an open, transparent environment where real issues are safely discussed.
 HiPo participants will also receive leadership assessments, pre- and post-program 360 assessments, cross-company peer mentoring, and executive coaching sessions.
 Due to the larger population of Level 2 (middle management/frontline supervisors) within our member companies, we plan to run two Level 2 groups.

 Each participant will attend one LEADERSHIP USA program every four months appropriate for their level (more sessions are available ala carte as desired).
 Each group matches eight non-competitive participants at the same level for leadership education, assessments, executive coaching, and cross-company peer mentoring (groups will depend upon how many apply from each LEADERSHIP USA member company).